gapotchenko/Gapotchenko.FX/Source/Data/Integrity/Checksum/Gapotchenko.FX.Data.Integrity.Checksum/README.md

 Sometimes the checksum computation cannot be performed in one go, and should be performed in chunks instead.
 That's why every checksum algorithm provides `CreateIterator()` method.

-Once the iterator is created, it can be used to compute the checksum iteratively without data concatenation overhead:
+Once the iterator is created, it can be used for iterative checksum computation without data concatenation overhead:

 ```csharp
 var iterator = checksumAlgorithm.CreateIterator();